-Head coach Taro Yamashita started fencing in college at Brown University, where he fenced both foil and epee, and helped his team win the New England Intercollegiate Fencing Conference Championship all four years.
+Head coach Taro Yamashita started fencing in college, where he fenced both foil and epee, and helped his team win the New England Intercollegiate Fencing Conference Championship all four years.
 Concentrating on epee after college, he was ranked as high as #34 in the USA and #302 in the world.

 Taro has coached US Veteran National champions and Veteran World Team members in all three weapons.

-As of March 2020, Lisa is ranked #44 in the world and #4 in the USA in the Veteran-50 (ages 50-59) Women's Epee category.
-Lisa was a member of the 2019 USA Fencing Veteran World Championship team that competed in Cairo, Egypt in Oct 2019.
+Lisa was a member of the 2019 USA Fencing Veteran World Championship team that competed in Cairo, Egypt in Oct 2019, and was ranked #44 in the World that season.

 (That's Lisa on the right in the site's banner photo, in action in Cairo.)